-Page Reviewed / Updated – Nov.
-16, 2022
+Page Reviewed / Updated – May 30, 2024

 Program Description

-The Kansas Senior Care Act (SCA) is a non-Medicaid program that offers elderly state residents the opportunity to receive care services and support in their homes or primary places of residence.
-Funded at the state level by the Kansas Department for Aging and Disability Services (KDADS) and provided under the Senior Care Act, SCA is administered by the state’s 11 local Area Agencies on Aging.
+Funded at the state level by the Kansas Department for Aging and Disability Services (KDADS) and provided under the Senior Care Act, SCA is administered by the state’s local Area Agencies on Aging.
 The specific services available are determined in each county, but generally include personal care and other forms of non-medical, in-home support.

 Under this program, certain family members can be paid to provide caregiving services.

-Services provided under this program that do not require medical training are available to be self-directed.
-This includes personal care and homemaker services.
-Phrased another way, the program participant can select from whom they receive care, as well as manage the selected caregiver.
 An interesting aspect of self-direction is that because the participant is free to select their service provider, family members can be hired in these roles.
 In most cases, spouses cannot be hired and are not eligible to be paid.
 However, there are some exceptions.
 For example, a participant who lives in an area so rural there isn’t another caregiver available to provide services.

 Eligibility Guidelines

-The SCA Program has eligibility criteria with regards to the applicant’s age, residency, functional ability and financial status.
+The SCA program has eligibility criteria with regards to the applicant’s age, residency, functional ability and financial status.

-Age – applicants must be at least 60 years of age.
+Applicants must be at least 60 years of age.
 Unlike many programs, an exception is not made for persons under the age of 60 who have a disability.

 Benefits and Services